taigrr/mg/README.md

 ## Improvements over mr:
 1. No external dependencies (even git!*)
 1. More output options (summary of failures)
-1. More deterministic behavior (global vs local run)
+1. More deterministic behavior (global vs local run, register from git project subdir)
 1. Exports public functions and can be embedded into other Go programs idiomatically